markshapiro/react-dynamic-content/README.md

 ## Providing custom layout method

-if you want to provide your own layout way of organization, you should provide implementation of `confirmElementDrag`:
+if you want to provide your own layout to organizate, you should provide implementation of `confirmElementDrag`:

 ```js
   /**